Who is Dan Hurd?

 We first met Dan outside our downtown Corsicana offices on a beautiful, sunny Tuesday morning.
 Waiting patiently outside our bakery doors, we spotted a cyclist wearing a sleek red and yellow racing suit pedaling down 7th Avenue.
 Having done some research prior to our meeting, we knew to expect this as Dan’s singular mode of transportation.

 We watched as Dan cruised into our parking lot, came to a smooth halt in front of our entrance, and swung a leg off his bike.
 Tugging off his helmet, he released a mane of wild, curly brown hair and revealed the biggest smile we’d ever seen.
-Extending his hand, he confidently introduced himself, exuding that kind of positive, relaxed energy which immediately puts you at ease.
+Extending his hand, he confidently introduced himself, exuding that kind of positive, relaxed energy that immediately puts you at ease.

 Stepping inside, we casually chatted while he shared how he’d arrived at our offices that day.
 Having stayed the night with a former Navy buddy in the neighboring town of Waxahachie, it had taken Dan about two and a half hours to travel the roughly thirty-five miles to Corsicana.
 Before the day’s end, he was planning on logging at least sixty additional miles.
 His next destination was Waco, an estimated four and a half hour journey southwest from Corsicana.
-After Waco, he didn’t know which city he’d go next, but he knew he was going somewhere.
+After Waco, he didn’t know which city he’d go to next, but he knew he was going somewhere.

 This is how Dan lives his life.
 Only looking ahead one city at a time.